 Thursday 3/12/26

-I'll be getting to the people in charge of Bloomsbury's Object Lessons series, the people to whom I proposed a book on stairs, with an email that they subsequently sent all around the country.
+I'll be getting to the people in charge of Bloomsbury's Object Lessons series, these being the people to whom I proposed a book on stairs, who sent my email all around the country.

 Someone sent me a letter about them recently.
 I'll be burying these bigots.
 Exposing them in full, and making that their legacy, as such.
 I have a lot to get to.
 A lot to write.
-And when I bury you, I bury you right.
+But I get to it.
+And when I bury you, I make sure I bury you right.

 I also bury you for all to see who you are, what you're about, how you work, and how filthy it all is.
-I show you such that there's no defense anyone can mount, including yourself, which is why no one tries.
-No one comes to the defense, because what these people do is the very embodiment of indefensible.
+I reveal you in a manner, if you're people like these three people, that there's no defense anyone can mount, including yourself, which is why no one tries.
+No one comes to the defense of these exposed individuals either, because what these people do is the very embodiment of indefensible.

 Same goes with Bloomsbury's Rebecca Barden, who has her own mountain of malfeasance, and the Beatles' A Hard Day's Night.